dimitri-nicolo/calico/v2.4/networking/node.md

 canonical_url: 'https://docs.tigera.io/v2.3/usage/configuration/node'
 ---

-By default, {{site.prodname}} automatically detects each node's IP address and subnet.
-In most cases, this auto-detection is enough and you will not need to change the value picked by {{site.prodname}}.
+By default, {{site.tseeprodname}} automatically detects each node's IP address and subnet.
+In most cases, this auto-detection is enough and you will not need to change the value picked by {{site.tseeprodname}}.
 However, there are some scenarios where the default autodetection may not choose the right address.
 For example:

 -  Your host has multiple external interfaces.
 -  Your host may have multiple IP addresses assigned to each interface.
--  You want to change the subnet configuration of each Node to use {{site.prodname}}'s [CrossSubnet IPIP]({{site.url}}/{{page.version}}/networking/ip-in-ip) feature.
+-  You want to change the subnet configuration of each Node to use {{site.tseeprodname}}'s [CrossSubnet IPIP]({{site.url}}/{{page.version}}/networking/ip-in-ip) feature.
 -  You have changed the IP of your host.